Jana0509/Hosting-WordPress-On-AWS/README.md

 - EC2 Instance Connect Endpoint Service: Used to securely SSH into instances in private subnets without requiring bastion hosts or public IPs.

+# PROCEDURE FOR CREATING THE RESOURCES AND INSTALLATION:

+1. Create the Custom VPC with private and public subnet in two availability zones.
+   PFA Link for Creating the VPC : https://github.com/Jana0509/3-Tier-VPC-AWS

+2. Create the Launch Template with the user data Please refer the EC2 Launch Tenmplate file